Fyffe History, Family Crest & Coats of Arms

 The surname Fyffe was first found in Fife, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Fyffe family
+Early History of the Fyffe family

 This web page shows only a small excerpt of our Fyffe research.
 Another 181 words (13 lines of text) covering the years 1296, 1436, 1447, 1453, 1454, 1462, and 1464 are included under the topic Early Fyffe History in all our PDF Extended History products and printed products wherever possible.